evanblasy/router-project.p4app/README.md

-# L2 MAC Learning Controller
+# L3 Switch/ PWOSPF Router

-This l2switch forwards ARP requests/replies to a controller that learns the MAC/port mappings and installs the appropriate table entries.
+This switch can forward ARP, IP, and PWOSPF packets.
+It learns the topology through PWOSPF Hello and LSU packets.
+Then it installs rules based on these packets.

 ## Running